-8. Disclosure of Non-Registerable Interests
+Disclosure of Non-Registerable Interests

-Where a matter arises at a meeting which directly relates to

-- a. your own financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1); or - b. a financial interest or well-being of a relative or close associate, you must disclose the interest.

-c. a financial interest or wellbeing of a body included under Other Registrable Interests as set out in Table 2 you must disclose the interest.
+- 8. Where a matter arises at a meeting which directly relates to; - (a) your own financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1); or - (b) a financial interest or well-being of a relative or close associate, you must disclose the interest. - (c) a financial interest or wellbeing of a body included under Other Registrable Interests as set out in Table 2.